 The Office of the CFO also oversees the Licensing Division.
-This division The Licensing Division administers certain statutory licenses set forth in the Copyright Act.
-The Division It collects royalty payments and examines statements of account for the cable statutory license (17 U.S.C. § 111), the satellite statutory license for retransmission of distant television broadcast stations (17 U.S.C. § 119), and the statutory license for digital audio recording technology (17 U.S.C. chapter 10).
-The Division It also accepts and records documents associated with the use of the mechanical statutory license (17 U.S.C. § 115).
+This division administers certain statutory licenses set forth in the Copyright Act.
+It collects royalty payments and examines statements of account for the cable statutory license (17 U.S.C. § 111), the satellite statutory license for retransmission of distant television broadcast stations (17 U.S.C. § 119), and the statutory license for digital audio recording technology (17 U.S.C. §§ 1001-1010).
+It also accepts and records documents associated with the use of the mechanical statutory license (17 U.S.C. § 115).

-101.2(HI) Office of the Chief of Operations
+101.2(I) Office of the Chief of Operations

 The Office of the Chief of Operations is headed by the Chief of Operations ("COO"), who advises the Register on core business functions and coordinates and directs the day-to-day operations of the U.S. Copyright Office.
-The Office of the COO supervises financial controls, budget, human capital, statutory royalty investments, mandatory deposits and acquisitions, contracts, and strategic planning functions.
+The Office of the COO supervises human capital, mandatory deposits and acquisitions, contracts, and strategic planning functions.
 This Office interacts with every other senior management office that reports to the Register and frequently coordinates and assesses institutional projects.
 The COO chairs the U.S. Copyright Office's operations committee.